platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

   pms->>kcp: check in platform mesh provider workspace <br>if there are contentconfigurations for the account entity pms-->>p: return all contentconfigurations p-->>u: display respective nodes <br>based on contentconfigurations
 ```

-## Operators and Services and their use of the new Resources
+## Operators and Services and Their Use of the New Resources

-The diagram below illustrates on a high level what other components will use the new resources:
+The diagram below illustrates at a high level what other components will use the new resources:

 ![diagram](./assets/container-diagram.png)
+*Figure 3: High-level container diagram showing which Platform Mesh components (such as the portal, provider service, and KCP) interact with ProviderMetadata and ContentConfiguration resources.
+This highlights the flow of metadata and UI configuration through the system.*

 ## Alternatives Considered

 - Embedding provider metadata directly in `APIExport` (less flexible, harder to reuse).
 - Duplicating UI configuration in each workspace (leads to drift and maintenance overhead).
 - Using separate binding resources for UI configuration (unnecessary complexity).

+## Drawbacks

+- Introduces new resource types and relationships, increasing system complexity.
+- Requires additional logic for discovery and reconciliation of metadata and UI configuration.
+- Potential for misconfiguration if labels/annotations are not used consistently.

 ## References